wangzh3/wangzh3.github.io/_posts/2019-10-19-Software-and-web-design.md

 ---
 ## Electronic commence website

->Master's internship, was finished at the Aispring (Beijing) Biotechnology Co., Ltd.
+>Master's internship, was completed at the Aispring (Beijing) Biotechnology Co., Ltd.

 1. Designed the front end pages for users by using Html<br>
 2. Designed the back end interfaces for administrator by using Html, JavaScript and JSP<br>